 Do I Need to Use a Serum and a Moisturizer?

-When using a serum, it’s important to apply a moisturizer over the serum to seal it into the skin.
-While most serums will provide some hydration for the skin, their main goal is to deliver active ingredients deep within the skin to help correct certain skin issues.
-They don’t provide a protective shield between your skin and the environment like moisturizers will do.
+It’s important to apply a moisturizer over the serum to seal it into the skin.
+While most serums will provide some hydration for the skin, their main goal is to deliver active ingredients deep within the skin to help correct certain issues.
+They don’t provide a protective shield between your skin and the environment like moisturizers do.

 The Top 5 Moisturizer Mistakes to Avoid